Collaborative Divorce in Texas

 When you hire us to help you through the collaborative divorce process, we take all the time necessary to learn the details of your situation, as well as your goals and objectives.
 We will carefully explain the process and your options moving forward, so that you always know where you stand and what to expect.

-Understanding the Collaborative Law Process
+Understanding the Collaborative Divorce Process in Texas

 In the collaborative law process, unlike with traditional divorce, both parties agree to try to resolve all differences without the intervention or involvement of the judge or the court.
 Each party retains counsel and the parties and counsel all work together with the common goal of finding mutually beneficial solutions to all matters involved, from child custody and parenting plans to support issues or property concerns.